Ask a butcher: fresh take on Aussie beef

 Getting to know your local butcher – whether they be male, female or otherwise – is a great way to ensure that you’ll not only be getting the very best cuts of quality meat; you’ll also never lack for inspiration come dinner time again.

-“The quality of the meat is much better than a supermarket – and it’s all locally sourced and skillfully prepared,” Ewan says.
-“And you get that extra customer service, the value of actually talking to the person who prepared your meat, and getting advice on how best to cook it.
+“The quality of the meat is much better than a supermarket,” Ewan says.
+“And it’s all locally sourced and skillfully prepared.
+You also get that extra customer service; the value of actually talking to the person who prepared your meat, and getting advice on how best to cook it.
 A lot of our customers are looking for inspiration.”

 If you’re after a little inspiration yourself, try this recipe of Ewan’s for healthy beef mince rissoles.
-It’s quick, it’s easy and the end result will be a plate-load of delicious rissoles that you and your family will love.
+It’s quick and easy.
+Plus, the end result will be a plate-load of delicious rissoles that you and your family will love.
 Just remember to buy your mince from your local butcher.

 Bonnie Ewan’s healthy rissoles